When can I start applying for college?

 The Texas Application for State Financial Aid is used to collect information to help determine eligibility for state financial aid programs that are administered by institutions of higher education in the state of Texas.

 The priority deadline is the date you must file your FAFSA/TASFA to receive priority consideration in the financial aid awarding process.
 In other words, you put yourself at the front of the line for financial aid.
 If you miss a FAFSA/TASFA priority deadline, you can and mostly certainly should still apply for financial aid.
-For many colleges, the priority deadline is January 15, but for some schools it’s as early as November 1.
-Check your college’s financial aid website to find their financial aid priority deadline.
-Because the Texas Grant is limited, it is essential for you to meet your college’s priority deadline to maximize your chance to receive this generous grant.
+Because the Texas Grant is limited, it is essential for you to meet the priority deadline to maximize your chance to receive this generous grant.
+For the 2025-2026 year, the state has delayed the financial aid priority deadline to February 15.

 Check with local organizations, your parent's or your employers, and other groups you are a part of.
 Look at your school or district scholarship lists.
 Check out scholarship pages like scholarships.com or raise.me.